tipodice/telegram-llb/README.md

 # Usage
 Once the Telegram bot is active and running, users can interact with it.
-The bot functionality revolves around storing live location data shared by users who interact with it.
-The shared live location information is saved into a local JSON database.
-You can easily customize the database name by modifying the config.py file.
+The bot's operation centers on storing real-time location data provided by users who engage with it.
+This shared live location information is then stored in a JSON database local to the system.
+You can change database name in `config.py` file.

 # Contributing
 If you'd like to contribute to this project or report issues, please visit the GitHub repository: [GitHub Repository](https://github.com/tipodice/telegram-llb)